-These plans cover services such as doctor’s visits, hospital stays, and medically necessary surgeries.
-However, they do not cover services like dental care, prescription drugs, or vision care, which are vital health benefits in Canada and may require private health insurance.
+In Canada, health plans are administered at the provincial level.
+Generally, these plans cover services such as doctor’s visits, hospital stays, and medically necessary surgeries.
+They do not cover services like dental care, prescription drugs, or vision care.
+Since these are vital to healthy living, you may require private health insurance.

 Step 2: Determine Your Eligibility